visit-dav/visit/src/doc/python_scripting/functions.rst

     The name of the new plot database.

 state : integer
-    The time-state at which to open the database.
+    The timestate at which to open the database.

 return type : CLI_return_t
     The OverlayDatabase function returns an integer value of 1 for success and